lup777/emcfmgr/README.md

 # emcfmgr
 Panel file manager for emacs like Midnight Commander

-LAST:
-9 jun 2017

-== WHAT WAS CHANGED ==
-- moved "WAHT WAS CHANGED" to README.md

 == TO DO ==
 - make second panel
 - make rules for names for panels fordiffwrent version im emc
 - make restriction for right scrolling
+- make colors

 == ISSUES ==

+== WHAT WAS CHANGED ==

+LAST:
+0.2
+- creating instance "left" and "right" buffers with identical names for each instance

 HISTORY:

+0.1
+- moved "WAHT WAS CHANGED" to README.md